-Offering a reward can improve visual awareness in stroke patientsNovember 26th, 2012 in Neuroscience /
+Offering a reward can improve visual awareness in stroke patientsNovember 26, 2012 in Medicine & Health / Neuroscience

 Stroke patients who have difficulty paying attention to part of their visual field may perform better when offered a reward, a study by Imperial College London and Brunel University researchers has found.